CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 For information on ACL resource limitations, refer to {{<link url="#hardware-limitations-for-acl-rules" text="Hardware Limitations for ACL Rules">}}.

-You might see resource errors when you try to configure a large number of VLAN interfaces (more than between 1000 and 2000) because certain VLAN counters share space with ACL memory in the ATCAM on Spectrum-2 and Spectrum-3 switches.
+You might see resource errors when you try to configure more than 1000 VLAN interfaces because certain VLAN counters share space with ACL memory in the ATCAM on Spectrum-2 and Spectrum-3 switches.

 To free up resources, you can:
 - Reduce the number of VLAN interfaces to the number you really need in the network.